gilnam74/vex-sneppet/Codex.md

 concerns: list of sequences/shots ???

+## FX
+FX is a special type of animation done by simulation techniques (RBD, particles, fluids etc).
+To produce FX we need input data from modeling and animation department, eg. models, cameras, animations etc (FX INPUT DATA).
+The result of FX transferred to render scenes (FX OUTPUT DATA).
+FX could be done for SHOTS or for ASSETS (to be automatically present in all SHOTS with the particular asset).

+Houdini scenes with FX are located in $JOB/scenes/FX

 ## Core concepts
 All project data located in one folder on the network drive.
 All project data structured as ASSETS and SHOTS.
 Shots are the part of one project.